exilon/QuickLib/README.md

 --------

 Small delphi/fpc library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+* NEW: TScheduledTasks: New schedule methods.
+* NEW: TAnonymousThread, TBackgroundTasks & TScheduledTasks _Sync methods
-* NEW: TBackgroundsTasks & TScheduledTasks
+* NEW: TBackgroundTasks & TScheduledTasks
 * NEW: TAnonymousThread simplified
 * NEW: TIndexedObjectList & TSearchObjectList.
 * NEW: RTTIUtils.